-Case law has established that, when the following two conditions are met, an agreement between a contracting authority and its contractor will be an "in-house" administrative arrangement, rather than a contract with an external provider, and as such will fall outside the scope of the public procurement rules if both of the following apply:
+Case law has established that, when the following two conditions are met, an agreement between a contracting authority and its contractor will be an "inhouse" arrangement and thus fall outside the scope of the public procurement rules:

 - The contracting authority exercises control over the provider awarded the contract which is "similar to that which it exercises over its own departments". - The provider performs the "essential part" of its activities with the contracting authority or with other controlling authorities.